degun/great/pages/roofing.md

 * **Emergency roof repair**

 You can call on us anytime, 24/7, for your **emergency roof repair** needs in New Jersey.
-First Rate Roofing and Chimney’s roofing specialists are ready to take action to ensure that your problem will be addressed as quickly as possible.
+The Great Construction and Chimney’s roofing specialists are ready to take action to ensure that your problem will be addressed as quickly as possible.
 You can be assured in knowing that your family and your home or your building are well-protected.

 ### Quality Materials

-**First Rate Roofing and Chimney** are the roofing experts in New Jersey.
+**The Great Construction and Chimney** are the roofing experts in New Jersey.
 We use a wide variety of quality materials suited to the New Jersey weather.
 Plus, We see to it that these materials meet the quality standards of ASTM International (the former American Society for Testing and Materials) as well as other regulatory bodies.

 We are proud to say that we work in partnership with the industry’s most reliable and trusted manufacturers.
 So we use only the highest quality products for your roofing project.